When Fathers and Daughters Struggle to Speak The Same Language: Advice From a Family Therapist in Birmingham, AL

 This scene...gave me permission to long for all that was lost in my own relationship with my Dad.
 I did not realize until I saw this scene that I have always longed for my Dad to slow down enough to put his hands on my heart and want to really understand me.
 To suspend all his judgment and fixing and just try and understand ME, his daughter.
 To see all my beauty fully, a beauty he had a part in creating.
 That night I was able to grieve all that could have been but never was and never will be.
 The floodgates of my tears flowed.
 And I believe tears can bring healing.
 They are not to be avoided.

-As a therapist, I work with families all the time trying to work on their own relationships with their parents.
+As a therapist at Sparrow Counseling, I work with families all the time trying to work on their own relationships with their parents.
 After more reflection, this scene was powerful because both father and daughter were willing to get out of their comfort zones and be vulnerable together.
 Even though they did not speak the same language, her father wanted to understand his daughter.
 And just as powerful, Ruby sat on the truck with her Dad.
 She didn't go inside and get on her phone and avoid relationships.
 She decided to step into a difficult place and sit with her Dad when she knew her Dad was most likely sad since he could not enjoy all the pieces of his daughter at the concert.

 So how can fathers and daughters bridge the gap and hope to create something different?

-Fathers, here are 5 tips to try and speak your daughter's language
+Fathers, here are 5 tips to try and speak your daughter's language:

-2. Spend time together and not just eating- I think fathers and daughters doing an activity together (esp. if Dad isn’t very good at the activity) can be a lot of fun and you can learn a lot about each other
+2. Spend time together and not just eat- I think fathers and daughters doing an activity together (esp. if Dad isn’t very good at the activity) can be a lot of fun and you can learn a lot about each other

 4. Share your own vulnerabilities about your fears and worries.
 This is not to make her feel responsible but it is to make her aware that you are human.
 That you struggle too.

 5. Ask for feedback- getting feedback from our kids without getting defensive can be very difficult.
-But it can also give you a picture into what your daughter thinks of the job you are doing.
+But it can also give you a picture of what your daughter thinks of the job you are doing.
 If you think about it, isn't she the one giving the performance review?
 Maybe you could ask her what you did well and what you could do better.
 Listen.
 Don't defend.
 And then try to change, if necessary.

-Daughters, here are 5 tips to try and speak your father’s language
+Daughters, here are 5 tips to try and speak your father’s language:

 1. Be willing to share how your Dad makes you feel.
 Your Dad cannot read your mind.
 Give him a chance.
 Even when he responds poorly and he may, don’t give up, try again.
 Different seasons of life will speak to us in many ways.
 Perhaps he can hear you in another season.